ajnirp/maze-generation/README.md

 # TODO

 * Make private most methods except ones like `generate` and `render_*`
+* Add code to print the maze parameters at the bottom of the generated image, with a link to my Github?
 * Factor out maze generation methods into their own class structure?
-* Command-line args to specify what kind of maze and what maze generation method
+* Command-line args to specify what kind of maze and what maze generation method and what maze size
   * Check for compatibility: some mazes might permit only certain methods?
 * Improve rendering: use the padding param, and fill a non-white background color for the maze?